Localize Android Apps with AI

-Translate your Android app’s strings.xml file in minutes with AI that outperforms human translators.
+Localize your Android app’s strings.xml file with AI that outperforms human translators.
 Try it free for 30 days — no credit card required.
 Choose your target language, add a short description of your app, and upload your strings.xml file to get a fully translated XML file ready to download.

-Translating Your Application for the First Time with PTC
+Localizing Your Android App for the First Time with PTC

 Private Translation Cloud (PTC) is an AI translator optimized for software.
 It translates your resource files into 33 languages in minutes, with human-level quality at machine speed and cost.
 You can try PTC free for the first 30 days.